DJAG7/git_assignment_HeroVired/README.md

 8. **Complete and Push Rectangle Area Feature:**
     ```bash
     git add .
-    git commit -m "Implement rectangle area feature"
+    git commit -m "Implementing rectangle area feature"
     git push origin feature/rectangle-area
     ```

-### Pull Requests and Merging:

-9. **Create Pull Requests:**
-    - Create pull requests for both branches targeting the 'geometry-calculator' branch on your Git hosting platform.

-10. **Review and Merge:**
+9. **Review and Merging**
-    - Have another team member or reviewer review your pull requests.
-    - After receiving approval, merge both pull requests into the 'geometry-calculator' branch.
+  -Reviewing was done by Janisha, @janisha42 and then merged.
 ---

-# Git LFS Integration
+# Git LFS

-This repository demonstrates the integration of Git LFS (Large File Storage) to efficiently handle large binary files.
-A large binary file (`large_file.bin`) was added, committed, and pushed to the repository.
+A large binary file was added to the repository using LFS integration

 ## Git LFS Steps: